AlphaK03/Estructura-De-Datos_Tarea01/lib/googletest/docs/advanced.md

 }
 ```

-## Getting the Current Test's Name
+## Getting the Current Test's name

 Sometimes a function may need to know the name of the currently running test.
 For example, you may be using the `SetUp()` method of your test fixture to set